Garyson1204/CAMotion/README.md

     return dict(sm=self.sms)
 ```

-For Emeasure, it can be defined as:
+For `Emeasure`, it can be defined as:

 ```python
 def get_result(self) -> dict: